apache/flink/docs/content/release-notes/flink-1.19.md

 The following new interfaces have been introduced: `CommitterInitContext`, `CommittingSinkWriter`, `WriterInitContext`, `StatefulSinkWriter`.
 The following interface method's parameter has been changed: `Sink#createWriter` The original interfaces will remain available during the 1.19 release line, but they will be removed in consecutive releases.
-For the changes required when migrating, please consult the Migration Plan detailed in the FLIP
+For the changes required when migrating, please consult the Migration Plan detailed in the FLIP.

 #### Deprecate configuration getters/setters that return/set complex Java objects